-- P. Direction arrow fixtures at all hall landings, incorporate position indicator on main fire recall floor. - Q. Locate hoist way access key switch in jamb at top and bottom floor as required or specified. - R. Provide three sets of neatly bound written information necessary for proper maintenance and adjustment for equipment of within 30 days following final acceptance.
+- N. Provide vegetable oil for all new and modernized hydraulic elevators - O. Provide steel hoist ropes for all traction elevators - P. Provide full screen non-contact door detector on all elevators - Q. Direction arrow fixtures at all hall landings, incorporate position indicator on main fire recall floor. - R. Locate hoist way access key switch in jamb at top and bottom floor as required or specified. - S. Provide three sets of neatly bound written information necessary for proper maintenance and adjustment for equipment of within 30 days following final acceptance.
 Final retention will be withheld until data is received by Purchaser and reviewed.
-Include the following as minimums: - Straight-line wiring diagrams of "as-installed" elevator circuits, with index of location and function of components.
+Include the following as minimums: - 1.
+Straight-line wiring diagrams of "as-installed" elevator circuits, with index of location and function of components.
 Provide one set reproducible master.
 Mount one set wiring diagrams on panels, racked, or similarly protected, in elevator machine room.
 Provide remaining set rolled and in a protective drawing tube.
 Maintain all drawing sets with addition of all subsequent changes.
 These diagrams are Purchaser's property.
 A legend sheet shall be furnished with each set of drawings to provide the following information: - 2.
 Name and symbol of each relay, switch, or other apparatus. - a.
 Location on drawings, drawing sheet number and area, and location of all contacts. - b.
 Location of apparatus, whether on controller or on car. - 3.
 Written Maintenance Control Program (MCP) specifically designed for the equipment included under this contract.
 Include any unique or product specific procedures or methods required to inspect or test the equipment.
 In addition, identify weekly, bi- weekly, monthly, quarterly, and annual maintenance procedures, including statutory and other required equipment tests. - 4.
 Printed instructions explaining all operating features. - 5.
 Complete software documentation for all installed equipment. - 6.
 Lubrication instructions, including recommended grade of lubricants. - 7.
 Parts catalogs listing all replaceable parts including Contractor's identifying numbers and ordering instructions. - 8.
-Four sets of keys for all switches and control features properly tagged and marked. - 9.
-Diagnostic test devices together with all supporting information necessary for interpretation of test data and troubleshooting of elevator system, and performance of routine safety tests.
+Four sets of keys for all switches and control features properly tagged and marked. - Diagnostic test devices together with all supporting information necessary for interpretation of test data and troubleshooting of elevator system, and performance of routine safety tests.